ejfinley/SimpleRestaurant/README.md

 # SimpleResturant

-A back end api for for managing orders in a resturant.
+A back end api for managing orders in a restaurant.
 Developed using, NodeJS, Sequalize, Express.
 Testing is done using Chai.

 # Install Directions